morrislab-pc/lab_website/content/tutorials/Using_git.md

 To get started you can either clone someone else's repository from GitHub, or create a repository from scratch on your computer and then upload it to GitHub

+# Creating A Repository

-# Cloning a repository from GitHub
+## Method 1: Cloning a repository from GitHub

 Here is the GitHub Workflow for Repos that you don't own: